saltstack/salt-ext-modules-vmware/docs/architecture/20210901-build-test-deployment-pipeline.rst

 essential part of the pipeline, since updates require test coverage and documentation.

+**On Murphy**: failures here simply require re-running the process, as this is simply a local process.
+The pre-commit hooks should be fail safe, not touching anything if they can't do it safely, or just printing error messages.

 Unit Tests (and More) On Pull Requests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Every pull request will check the pre-commit hooks, build the docs, and run the unit test suite.
+Every pull request will run the pre-commit hook checks, build the docs, build and do a local install of the package, and run the unit test suite.
 We may want to enable certain integration tests to run on pull requests, or define a manual(ish) process to run the integration tests on PRs, but at minimum the PR will run:

 * pre-commit hooks
 * docs build